inchworms/inchworms/_posts/2013-07-02-sticking-it.md

 We hopped onto the [Ezeep](http://ezeep.com) printing service, found a printer on Level 3 of the same building, and within miniutes had the 22 page document plastered to the wall.

 Unsurprisingly it took less than another half minute for Konstantin to appear and admire his handiwork.
-Where he remained for the rest of the afternoon.
+There he remained for the rest of the afternoon.

 <iframe width="360" height="640" src="//www.youtube.com/embed/Sc15a4wZLfQ?rel=0" frameborder="0" allowfullscreen></iframe>
 <br>